- The NMI HARDWARE FAILURE error is quite rare on Windows 10, but one of the causes may be your hardware.

-Solution 5 – Check for faulty hardware
+11. Check for faulty hardware

 If you installed any new hardware recently be sure to remove it or replace it and check if your PC works well without it.

-If the problem isn’t recently installed hardware, the cause is most likely a faulty hardware component.
-Users reported that a faulty sound card or PSU can cause these types of errors, so be sure to check these components.
+If the problem isn’t recently installed hardware, the cause may be a faulty hardware component.
+Users reported that a faulty sound card or PSU can cause these types of errors, so check these components.